 Because anorexia nervosa is typically characterized by low body weight, people can miss symptoms and signs of anorexia in people who don’t meet that criteria.
 And we’re not just talking about friends and family.
 Medical professionals may dismiss, or even praise, behaviors that are associated with anorexia in patients who are on the higher end of the weight spectrum.
-But fat people can absolutely suffer from anorexia nervosa.
+But people in higher-weight bodies can absolutely have anorexia nervosa.
 And when it’s left undiagnosed and untreated, the results can be just as dangerous and deadly.

 Age, class, race, and gender

-The fact that anorexia nervosa is typically characterized as a disorder that exists primarily among young, white, middle-class woman is harmful.
+The fact that anorexia nervosa is typically characterized as a disorder that exists primarily among young, white, middle-class women is harmful.
 Because it isn’t true.
-While people that match that stereotype certainly suffer from anorexia, they aren’t the only ones, and there’s no evidence they suffer from anorexia or any other eating disorders more frequently.
+While people that match that stereotype certainly have anorexia, they aren’t the only ones, and there’s no evidence they have anorexia or any other eating disorders more frequently.
 For instance, anorexia is something older people deal with as well, and we may be at higher risk for anorexia as we age.
 And it can affect people at any socioeconomic status too.
 One 10-year study found that there was an increased prevalence of extreme dieting, bingeing, and purging in households below the median income.

-Data about eating disorders in trans and non binary people is also lacking, but one study from 2015 showed that trans college students had a elevated rates of disordered eating.
+Data about eating disorders in trans and non-binary people is also lacking, but one study from 2015 showed that trans college students had elevated rates of disordered eating.